Peter-Moller/host-info/README.md

 ## Usage

 You will get the most out of it with a URL.
 Simply copy it from a web browser and paste in the terminal!
+You may however also enter just a DNS-name or an IP-address.

 1. URL: `host-info.sh https://dns.name:port/path`
 2. DNS-name: `host-info.sh dns.name`